Merci-chao/userChrome.js/README.md

 ![screenshot](https://web.archive.org/web/20181012014653if_/https://addons.cdn.mozilla.net/user-media/previews/full/180/180636.png?modified=1530209532)

 ## Settings
 Open `about:config` and search for the prefix `FloatToolbarsInFullScreen@Merci.chao.`.

-Settings will be applied after restarting Firefox.
+💡 Settings will apply to new windows.

 | Name | Description |
 | ------------- | ------------- |
 | `checkUpdate` | Check for a new version of this script when Firefox starts up or opens new windows.
 Set it to `1` or larger to enable or `0` to disable.
 The value will be updated with the last checking time. <br><b>💡 Enabling it is strongly recommended, as outdated scripts are unlikely to function properly on newer versions of Firefox.</b> |